nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests SudoHR to __list all employees(UC5)__.
-2. User requests to delete a specific employee with a specific eid.
+1. User requests to delete a specific employee with a specific eid.
-3. SudoHR deletes the employee.
+2. SudoHR deletes the employee.

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.

-      Use case ends.

-* 2a.
 There is no employee with the eid given as input.

-    * 2a1.
+    * 1a1.
 SudoHR shows an error message.

-      Use case resumes at step 2
+      Use case resumes at step 1

-* 2b.
+* 1b.
 The given command has invalid inputs.

-    * 2b1.
+    * 1b1.
 SudoHR shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

-* 2c.
+* 1c.
 The given command has missing inputs.

     * 2c1.
 SudoHR shows an error message.